SoundnessBench: A Soundness Benchmark for Neural Network Verifiers: Methodology

 \subsection{Problem Definition}

-\paragraph{The verification problem.} Our problem concerns building a benchmark for NN verification with hidden pre-defined counterexamples.
-We focus on the setting of robustness verification for $K$-way classification described in \Cref{sec:bq}.
-Our benchmark contains a set of \emph{instances}, where each instance $ ( f, \vx_0, y, \eps)$ denotes a property of the NN model $f$ to be verified, as
+Our problem concerns building a benchmark for NN verification with hidden pre-defined counterexamples.
+Our benchmark contains a set of \emph{instances}, where each instance $ ( \vf, \vx_0, y, \eps)$ denotes a property of the NN model $\vf$ to be verified.